Skip to Content

 Mount Etna is Europe’s highest active volcano.
-Certainly, it’s a must-see during a trip to Sicily.
+It’s certainly a must-see during a trip to Sicily.
 And, there’s no better way to explore Mount Etna than by hiking on its magnificent volcanic carpet.
-As always, there’s the age-old question of whether a Mount Etna tour is necessary or whether you can hike Mount Etna without a guide.
-As is often the case in Sicily, the rules regarding access can be confusing, contradictory and often ignored.
-In this guide, we’re going to explore your best options for doing the Mount Etna hike.
-We’ll talk about the best Mount Etna hiking tours (which usually start near Rifugio Sapienza) as well as doing the Mount Etna hike independently and the accessibility rules in relation to this.
+As always, there’s the age-old question of whether a Mount Etna tour is necessary or whether hiking Mount Etna without a guide is possible.

-Mount Etna is a breathtaking volcano that’s been blowing the minds of visitors for many years.
-Personally, Beck and I spent much of 2022, volcano hiking in Guatemala, El Salvador and Nicaragua in Central America.
 After doing around 20 volcano hikes that year, you’d think we’d have been all volcano’d out!
 But, when a trip to Sicily was calling in the not-too-distant future, Mount Etna, of course, was at the top of the itinerary list.
 And, rightly so.

-From our Central America travels, one thing was instilled in our thinking – you should always hike active volcanoes with a guide.
-Sounds logical and reasonable, right?
-So, admittedly, carrying over that thinking, we thought it best to explore Mount Etna, a very active volcano, with a guide, doing one of the many tours on offer.
 Of course, there are many Mount Etna hiking tours to choose from and other tours with less of a focus on hiking.
 The plethora of options is overwhelming.
 So, to make life easy for you, we’ll go through all of the best Mount Etna tours.

-Of course, many people are interested in hiking Mount Etna without a guide.
+In addition, many people are interested in hiking Mount Etna without a guide.
 Yes, visiting Mount Etna on your own is possible.
 But, there are a few caveats and things to know.
-So, we’ll explain the rules and regulations for climbing Mount Etna independently.
-Also, we’ll explain, step by step, exactly how to hike Mount Etna without a guide, as it’s not so straightforward.
-Indeed, there are many different options regarding transport on certain parts of the volcano.
+So, we’ll explain the rules and regulations for hiking Mount Etna independently.

 You should also check out the nearby Monti Sartorius and Alcantara Gorge